BostonGlobe/election-utils/README.md

 <a name="collapse-party" href="#collapse-party">#</a> Standardize.<b>collapse.party</b>(<i>partyName</i>)

-Collapse a party name to its abbreviation. *partyName* is case-insensitive.
+Collapse a party name to its upper-case abbreviation. *partyName* is case-insensitive.

 ```js
 Standardize.collapse.party('democratic');